jthickstun/anticipation/README.md

 This repository provides the code for creating anticipatory training datasets, and for sampling from models trained with anticipation.
 It does _not_ provide code for training these models: you may use the datasets constructed here as input to your favorite codebase for training autoregressive transformer models.

+This project is licensed under the terms of the Apache License, Version 2.0.

 Begin by installing the anticipation package (from the root anticipation package directory).

 ```